Vector valued formal Fourier-Jacobi series: Vector valued modular forms and the proof of Theorem

 For $Z\in\H_2$ the value $g(Z)\in \Hom(V_\rho,\C_d)$ is an invertible linear map if and only if $\det(g(Z))\neq 0$.
 Since $g_1(a),\dots,g_d(a)$ are linearly independent, $g(Z)$ is invertible in a neighborhood of $a$.
 Consequently, the assignment $Z\mapsto g(Z)^{-1}$ defines a {\em meromorphic} modular form $g^{-1}$ for $\Gamma^{(2)}$ of weight $-k_0$ with values in $\Hom(\C^d,V_\rho)$.

 The natural pairing

 is a meromorphic Siegel modular form for $\Gamma^{(2)}$ of weight $k$ with representation $\rho$, whose formal Fourier-Jacobi expansion in the sense of Definition \ref{def:merfj} has to agree with $f$.
 It is holomorphic in a neighborhood of $a$.
 Varying the point $a$ and the corresponding modular forms $g_\nu$, we find that $f$ is holomorphic on the complement of the set of elliptic fixed points.

-Since the set of elliptic fixed points is discrete in $\H_2$, we get a continuation to the whole Siegel half plane.
-Consequently, the formal Fourier-Jacobi series $f$ is the Fourier-Jacobi expansion of an element of $M_k^{(2)}(\rho)$. \end{proof}
+By a standard argument, we get a holomorphic continuation of $f$ over the fixed point manifolds\footnote{By \cite[Theorem 6]{St}, for general $g\geq 2$, the minimal codimension of fixed point manifolds of the action of $\Sp_g(\Z)$ on $\H_g$ is $g-1$.} of codimension $>1$ of elements of $\Sp_2(\Z)$.
+To get a continuation over the fixed point manifolds of codimension $1$, we note that by \cite[\S 7.3]{St} the group $\Sp_2(\Z)$ has up to conjugation only the two elements $\kzxz{H}{0}{0}{H}$ and $\kzxz{H}{J}{0}{H}$ whose fixed point manifolds have codimension $1$.
+Here $H=\kzxz{1}{0}{0}{-1}$ and $J=\kzxz{0}{-1}{1}{0}$.
+The corresponding fixed point manifolds are given by the divisors $D_1=\{z=0\}$ and $D_2=\{z=1/2\}$ on $\H_2$.

+Now there exists a holomorphic scalar valued Siegel modular form $u$ with divisor supported on the $\Sp_2(\Z)$-translates of $D_1+D_2$ and a holomorphic $V_\rho$-valued modular form $v$ such that $u\cdot f = v$.
+All Fourier-Jacobi coefficients of $u$ must vanish along the divisor $\{z=0\}$ on $\H_1\times\C$ with order at least $\ord_{D_1}(u)$.
+Since the Fourier-Jacobi coefficients of $f$ are holomorphic, we find that all Fourier-Jacobi coefficients of $v$ have to vanish along $\{z=0\}$ with order at least $\ord_{D_1}(u)$.
+But this implies that $f$ is holomorphic along $D_1$.
+Analogously it is holomorphic along $D_2$.